DataDog/hiring-engineers/answers.md

 group with root access and add us to that group.
 [See instructions here.](https://docs.docker.com/engine/install/linux-postinstall/)

-We can also now see that the agent is reporting data to the Datadog platform.
+We can also now see that the Agent is reporting data to the Datadog platform.

 <https://app.datadoghq.com/dash/host/2673579463?from_ts=1593104807629&to_ts=1593108407629&live=true>